The Complexity of Matching Games: A Survey: Complexity Aspects of the Core

 By Theorem~\ref{t-both} we can first solve SFP for a given instance $(G,b,w)$ and if a stable solution is found, then we immediately obtain a core allocation for the $b$-matching game defined on $(G,b,w)$.
 However, Theorem~\ref{t-both} does not give us anything if $(G,b,w)$ has no stable solutions.
-The following example from~\cite{BKPW18} shows that this situation may unfortunately indeed happen, even if $b\leq 2$ (see~\cite{FGK13} for another example where the core allocation even belongs to the pre-kernel).
+The following example given by~\shortciteA{BKPW18} shows that {the corresponding $b$-matching game may still have a core allocation}, even if $b\leq 2$. \shortciteA{FGK13} gave a different example {for $b\leq 2$}, where the core allocation even belongs to the pre-kernel.

-{\bf Example 3.} Consider the graph $G$ in Figure~\ref{f-core}.
-We have that $v(N)=3$ in the corresponding uniform $b$-matching game; take $M=\{12,23,34\}$.
-Note that $(1,1,1,0)$ is a core allocation.
-Bir\'o et al~\cite{BKPW18} proved that an instance of SFP has a stable solution if and only if the maximum weight of a $b$-matching in the underlying graph equals the maximum weight of a half-$b$-matching.
-Now, the maximum weight of a half $b$-matching in $G$ is $3\frac{1}{2}$; take $f(12)=f(23)=1$ and $f(13)=f(14)=f(34)=\frac{1}{2}$.
-So, no stable solution for $(G,b,w)$ exists.\dia
+{\bf Example 3.} Consider the graph $G$ {with vertex capacity function $b$ from} Figure~\ref{f-core}.
+We have $v(N)=3$ in the corresponding uniform $b$-matching game; take $M=\{12,23,34\}$.
+Note that $(1,1,1,0)$ is a core allocation. \shortciteA{BKPW18} proved that an instance of SFP has a stable solution if and only if the maximum weight of a $b$-matching in the underlying graph equals the maximum weight of a half-$b$-matching.
+Now, the maximum weight of a half $b$-matching in $G$ is $3\frac{1}{2}$; take $f(12)=f(23)=1$ and $f(13)=f(14)=f(34)=\frac{1}{2}${, while the maximum weight of a $b$-matching is $v(N)=3$}.
+So no stable solution for $(G,b,w)$ exists.\dia

 From Example~3 we find that Theorem~\ref{t-srp} cannot be generalized to SFP.
-Indeed, some time later, Bir\'o et al.~\cite{BKPP19} proved that P2 and thus P3 are in fact co-\NP-hard even for uniform $b$-matching games if $b\leq 3$.
+Indeed, some time later, \shortciteA{BKPP19} proved that P2 and thus P3 are in fact {co\NP}-hard even for uniform $b$-matching games if $b\leq 3$.

 All the results for P1--P3 are summarized in Table~\ref{t-tabtab}.
 This table also displays a dichotomy for partitioned matching games.
 This dichotomy is obtained after establishing a close relationship between the core of partitioned matching game and the core of a $b$-assignment game, which we discuss below.